 Adhesive used to provide extra durability and moisture resistance in areas that might be exposed to high moisture, such as bathrooms and near kitchen sinks.

 Laminate Image Layer

 The look of your laminate floor, in a wide variety of domestic and exotic wood, stone, and tile visuals.
-Laminate Surface A clear wear layer for super protection, even against the harsh punishment of sunlight, stains and burns.
+Laminate Surface A clear wear layer for super protection, even against the harsh punishment of sunlight, stains, and burns.

-Locking Installation System
+Locking Floating/Locking Installation System

-Method of installing laminate flooring with a unique tongue-and-groove profile that allows for easy installation of boards by just locking edges into place.
+Method of installing laminate or wood flooring with a unique tongue-and-groove profile that allows for easy installation of boards by just locking edges into place.
 No glue is required.
-Allows for installation up to 50% faster than standard installation.Back to Top
+Allows for installation up to 30% faster than standard installation.
+Locking floors “float” over the subfloor.

 Magnum HDF™ Core